21-Day Racial Equity Habit Building Challenge©

 If you are white, join a Showing Up For Racial Justice (SURJ) chapter in your area.

 Google who’s who in your area by typing in ‘Racial Justice” or “Anti-Racist/m” + name of city/town, organization, or sector.
-A few website visits, emails, and phone calls later, you’ll likely have an idea of how to get on the mailing of one or more organizations in your area who are addressing issues of power and privilege.
+A few website visits, emails, and phone calls later, you’ll likely have an idea of how to get on the mailing list of one or more organizations in your area who are addressing issues of power and privilege.
 Once you connect to one, it’s easy to connect to many!

 Research racial justice speakers and see who might be coming to your local university, church, community center, or speaker series.